lionisakis/OOP-Object-Oriented-Programming/project2/README.md

 ### How to compile  the programm:
-   first you have to go to the main folder by typing `$ cd main` then you have to run the following command  `$ g++ -o run main.cpp ../modules/kindergarden.cpp ../modules/pair.cpp ../modules/student.cpp    `
+   first you have to go to the main folder by typing `$ cd main` then you have to run the following command  `$ g++ main.cpp ../modules/kindergarden.cpp ../modules/pair.cpp ../modules/student.cpp    `
    The final step is to run the executable program with the following arguments: `$ /a.out  K L Tquiet Tmessy`
    K: a number in which it says how many classes there are (in my main, the number of the students, that are being created, is based on this number(k) * the define number of each student in a class)
    L:  a number that shows how many random students create a mess.